csc-training/intro-to-dl/day2/Exercise_8.md

 sbatch run-2gpus.sh pytorch_dvc_cnn_pretrained_multigpu.py
 ```

 Can you see any speed improvement when going from 1 to 2 GPUs?
+You can
+compare the main training time (ignore the fine-tuning part).

 You can check if your runs are actually using multiple GPUs with the
 `rocm-smi` command.
 Check the `JOBID` of your running job with `squeue